 Global Issues Study

-Global Issues Study includes all of those relevant academic experiences students undertake as part of a regular academic curriculum at Sewickley Academy, at one of our exchange partner schools, or at any other Global Studies-approved academic course that is not a world language course.
+Global Issues Study includes all of those relevant academic experiences students undertake as part of a regular academic curriculum at Sewickley Academy or at any other Global Studies-approved academic course that is not a world language course.
 The Global Studies department publishes a current list of these courses in the Senior School Course Catalog every year.
-(Not all courses at Sewickley Academy or another academic institution meet the criteria for the Global Issues Study domain.)
-The minimum requirement for the Global Issues Study domain is 200 points.

 Cultural Engagement